Chapter 4

 The people cried out at the awesome spectacle.

-But the Abantu hunters confused the beast.
+The Abantu hunters had thoroughly confused the beast.

 The wenya lunged one way and the hunters struck from another.